The Role of Work in Health Disparities in the United States Workshop

 Day 2 - NIH Videocast

 The goal of this two-day workshop is to identify priority research areas to understand and address the role of work as a social determinant that contributes to health disparities.
-This workshop will promote multidisciplinary health disparities research by convening experts from the research fields of health disparities, population sciences, labor economics, occupational health, epidemiology, and organizational sociology and psychology to consider work as a social determinant and identify potential mechanisms and interventions to address health disparities.
+The workshop promotes multidisciplinary health disparities research by convening experts from the research fields of health disparities, population sciences, labor economics, occupational health, epidemiology, and organizational sociology and psychology to consider work as a social determinant and identify potential mechanisms and interventions to address health disparities.

 - Theoretical and conceptual foundations